 Of those persons who did not state that they were in favor of the application, one person noted that social impacts upon the Lanai community had been inadequately researched.
 He noted that he was particularly concerned about the social impacts of luxury housing.
 He also noted that he has concerns about the adequacy of the Manele Environmental Impact Statement.
-Another person noted that there should be no layoffs of workers, the land monopoly should be ended, and the applicant's promises should be fulfilled.
+Another person noted that there should be no layoffs of workers, the land monopoly should be ended and the applicant to the should be ended as a should be ende should be ended, and the applicant's promises should be fulfilled.
 Another person noted that residential use should not be discussed as part of the application.

-Three testimonies were also read into the record. person urged that the request for residential development be separated from the request for golf course approval.
+Three testimonies were also read into the record.
+One person urged that the request for residential development be separated from the request for golf course approval.
 Another person suggested an increase in the applicant's contribution to the Lanai Preschool to \$250,000 over five years.
 Another person noted that he was in favor of the project to increase the viability of the resort.

-In addition, two people who were executives employees of the applicant directly involved in the request testified in favor of the request.
+In addition, two people who were executives or employees of the applicant directly involved in the request testified in favor of the request.